Skip to main content

 }

-See Organization Access Policies for the full schema and additional examples.
+See Organization access policies for the full schema and additional examples.

 Grant S3 permissions

-Once your workload can create credentials, you need policies that grant those credentials permission to access buckets.
+After your workload can create credentials, you need policies that grant those credentials permission to access buckets.
 This policy grants read and write access to a specific bucket:

 {